 - The GDPR regulations.

-- The Right to Work regulations.
+- Right to Work in the UK legislation Policy

 - The Bribery Act 2010.